Gabriel Moreno Player Props: Diamondbacks vs. Nationals

-On Wednesday, Gabriel Moreno (hitting .222 in his past 10 games) and the Arizona Diamondbacks play the Washington Nationals, whose starting pitcher will be Patrick Corbin.
-First pitch is at 7:05 PM ET.
+Gabriel Moreno -- .214 average over his past 10 games -- will be in action for the Arizona Diamondbacks versus the Washington Nationals, with Josiah Gray on the mound, on June 8 at 1:05 PM ET.

-He racked up two hits (going 2-for-4 with two RBI) in his most recent appearance against the Nationals.
+In his previous game he had a hitless showing (0-for-4) against the Nationals.

 Gabriel Moreno Game Info & Props vs. the Nationals